ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/V5_RESULTS_DRAFT.md

 - **V4:** represent attachments as a graph; flexible, but still inherits uncertain attachment seeds.
 - **V5:** count rootlet clusters first.
 Clear clusters are sorted by mean RPI `y`; only unclear levels use the learned fallback.

-The learned model does not segment rootlets again.
-It predicts dorsal or ventral only inside an existing RootletSeg mask, and only its prediction inside V5-routed levels is used.
+The learned model does not determine rootlet support from scratch.
+It produces a dense background/dorsal/ventral map from the MRI and existing level-labelled rootlet mask; the final output keeps only dorsal or ventral decisions inside that fixed mask.

 ## Recommendation